audioxide/data/data/posts/20200120-funnyfarm-iii.md

 ‘No kidding,’ Hazard said.
 The silence was filled by another huge snort, this time from History.
 ‘Anyway, how about it.
 Will you join us?’

-Irvine Waltz was perfectly content with his life at the library, but during rare moments of introspection he suspected he wasn’t actually all that happy there.
+Waltz was perfectly content with his life at the library, but during rare moments of introspection he suspected he wasn’t actually all that happy there.
 He sometimes wondered if the world was more enjoyable in person than it is on paper.
 He just needed a way out, an excuse to leave.

 ‘Do you have any songs?’ he asked.